Carnatic raga: Raga in Harikatha

 The Harikatha tradition, which originated in the Indian state of Maharashtra, involves popular storytelling combined with dance and music.
 Krishna Bhagavathar, an exponent of Carnatic music, is responsible for creating the South Indian harikatha style - singing in raga, dancing with tala, and narrating stories in a manner that sustains the attention of the audience.
 In effect, Harikatha is an art form that requires knowledge of raga, Carnatic music, dance, speech, diction and dramatic technique.
 Harikatha performance aims to communicate with non-literate and literate audiences.
 Ajjada Adibhatla Narayana Das is credited as creator of modern Harikatha format.

 Well-known harikatha performers had a broad knowledge of Carnatic music in the early part of the 20th century - some were well established Carnatic musicians, while others were composers.
 Today, a few performers keep this tradition alive and use ragas from both Carnatic music and Hindustani music traditions.

 Raga Discovery

 In Indian classical music, ragas are precise and well organised melodic structures which have the capability to evoke distinct moods and emotions.
-There are many attempts of raga creations by Harikesanallur Muthaiah Bhagavathar and many others.
+There are multiple attempts of raga creations by Harikesanallur Muthaiah Bhagavathar and others.
 In the 21st century, Dr. M. Balamuralikrishna has created raga in three notes.
 Ragas such as Mahathi, Lavangi, Sidhdhi, Sumukham have been created using four notes.

 Raga and light classical music

 Raga in film songs

-In south Indian cinema, you will find many examples where a film song is composed based on a Carnatic raga or song.
-Ragas such as Mohanam, Shankarabharanam, Kalyani, etc. find their way into numerous film songs.
+In south Indian cinema, one can find a number of examples where a film song is composed based on a Carnatic raga or song.
+Ragas such as Mohanam, Shankarabharanam, Kalyani, etc. find their way into multiple film songs.

 Here are some excerpts from Telugu cinema: